destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react/basics.md

 - What does the useReducer hook do and when to use it?
 - What is React Context, and what is its use-case?
 - What is stale closure, and when it happens?
+- In React we cannot pass data up (to parents) or sideways (to siblings), so what to do when you need the data in parent/sibling component?

 ### 📝 Katas